RealtyOffer/realty-offer-frontend/src/pages/buy.md

 sectionThreeHeading: Top Local Agents in Your Area
 sectionThreeList:
-  - text: All RealtyOffer™ Agents have been in the business for at least 2 years, and have closed 12 listings in the last year.
+  - text: Experience is a must!
+Our local agents are licensed and vetted.
+All agents must have closed at least 12 transactions in the past year and have a license in good standing with the state and realtor associations.
     icon: FaClock
-  - text: RealtyOffer™ makes sure to match you with Agents who specialize in buying and selling homes within your price range
+  - text: RealtyOffer™ allows AI software to connect you with specialized agents in your area, that have the most experience with selling or buying a home.
     icon: FaFileInvoiceDollar
-  - text: TODO
+  - text:No contracts, no obligation, no awkward negotiation.
+RealtyOffer™ empowers and educates the consumer – if you are not happy with your agent, simply cancel and start over.
+Completely free!
     icon: FaUsers
-  - text: RealtyOffer™ makes sure that all Agents bidding in a city are knowledgable in that area, and is actively working within the city.
+  - text: Need a live consultant, RealtyOffer™ will answer and guide you with any questions you have.
+Our founders have over 25 years of experience in the Real Estate industry.
     icon: FaMapMarkedAlt
 sectionFourHeading: Don't take our word for it.
 Read what previous customers have to say!
 sectionFourSubheading: Average customer saves $5,450